William Cheung

 William Cheung or Cheung Cheuk-hing (張卓慶, pinyin: Zhāng Zhuóqìng) (born 10 October 1940) is a Hong Kong Wing Chun kung fu practitioner and the Grandmaster of his lineage, Traditional Wing Chun (TWC).
-He is also the head of the Global Traditional Wing Chun Kung Fu Association (GTWCKFA), the sanctioning body of TWC.
+He is also founder of the Global Traditional Wing Chun Kung Fu Federation (GTWCKFA), the sanctioning body of TWC.
 Cheung has received the Masters Award for lifetime achievement in Kung Fu from Martial Arts Australia.

 Cheung was responsible for introducing Bruce Lee to his master, Ip Man, when they were teenagers in Hong Kong.

 Biography

 In the 1950s, Cheung grew up in Kowloon, where fighting skills were valued as a measure of self-worth and pride.
 At the age of 11, he began participating in challenge matches on the school playground, practicing Tai Chi Chuan, which was insufficient to distinguish him among Hong Kong's youth.
 His fighting concerned his father, a police inspector, who disapproved of such behavior; as a result, Cheung avoided involvement in gangs.
 However, by his teenage years, the challenge fights continued, and—given their connection to the extortion rackets of secret societies—Cheung became a source of embarrassment to his high-achieving family.

 Around 1954, a turning point in Cheung's life came when he witnessed a gang leader, undefeated in combat, challenge an elderly man who was rumored to practice a lesser-known Kung Fu style created by a woman.
 Cheung watched as the thin, older man—Ip Man—quickly defeated the gang leader.
 Impressed by Ip Man's skill, Cheung approached him and became his student.
 Over the next few months, Cheung became a live-in student for three years before eventually leaving Hong Kong.